VanackSabbadium/TrisquelStuff/README.md

 Palette.png: three colors i used in my Trisquel configuration.

-Rage-Cursor.tar.gz: cursor theme (to be extracted in ~/.icons).
+Rage-Cursor.tar.gz: cursor theme (thanks to DARKEYE90, original url: https://www.gnome-look.org/p/1280103/, to be extracted in ~/.icons).

 tint2rc: tint2 panel configuration file (to be put in ~/.config/tint2).